DevGreick/VulnHunter/README.md

 VulnHunter detects vulnerabilities in both direct and transitive dependencies, to ensure accurate results, the target project must have its dependencies properly installed or resolved.

-**The scanner does not run install commands or modify your files,** your project remains untouched.

 To ensure accurate transitive analysis, prepare your project using the tools from its ecosystem:

 - **Node.js**: Run `npm install` to generate `package-lock.json` and `node_modules/`